 There are two types of stroke: ischaemic and heamorrhagic.

 The UK government has issued guidelines on the initial symptoms of stroke.
 This framework is commonly known as FAST and gives key warning signs to look out for.

 Time: Time to dial 999 to request urgent medical attention

-If the symptom of the patient suggest a stroke or TIA then the following steps are commonly taken:
+If the symptoms of the patient suggest a stroke or TIA then the following steps are commonly taken:

-- The patient will be taken to a hospital, which contains a dedicated stroke unit, for further investigation and specialist treatment
+- The patient will be taken to a hospital with a dedicated stroke unit, for further investigation and specialist treatment.

 - If the patient was determined to have experienced a TIA, they will be assessed for their risk of suffering a stroke.
 If they are deemed high risk then they will be given preventative treatment.

 A brain scan will reveal whether the stroke is ischaemic or haemorrhagic in nature.